Datience/Datience/README.md

+# Hello there! 👋🏽

-👋🏽 Hi, my name is Dikshya (🗣Dee-k-sha) Pandey
+My name is Dikshya (🗣Dee-k-sha) Pandey.

+# 🎙 About Me

 🎓 Soon to be a graduate with a Masters degree in Analytics (May 2022)